Huggins uses anti-gay slur on air, later apologizes

 "Any school that can throw rubber penises on the floor and then say they didn't do it, my God, they can get away with anything," Huggins said in the interview.

-Huggins then said, "What it was, was all those f--s, those Catholic f--s, I think."
+Huggins then said, "What it was, was all those f-gs, those Catholic f-gs, I think."

 He then added: "They were envious they didn't have one," which appeared to be a reference to his earlier comments about objects that had been thrown onto the court during a game between Xavier and Cincinnati.